-The available mobile stations have to be split in two parts and to register first part on network defined by MNID #1 and second part on network defined by MNID #2.
+The available Mobile Terminations have to be split in two parts and to register first part on the mobile network defined by MNID #1 and second part on the mobile network defined by MNID #2.

-In case not enough mobile stations are available to perform registration on both networks, registration shall be provided according to priority in the list.
-MNID #1 shall be delivered first.
+In case not enough Mobile Terminations are available to perform registration on both mobile networks, registration shall be provided according to MNID priority ranking.

 - 5.7.1.8 The status of registration with mobile networks is indicated by the service primitive "Sa-REGISTRATION.indication" to the service user.
-The service primitive contains a list of Mobile Network IDs, which are usable because mobile station(s) are registered with them. - 5.7.1.9 NOTE: the association between MS and MNID in these service primitives is a local implementation matter. - 5.7.1.10 The service user is not informed on how many mobile stations are available but receives only status of registered network which means implicitly that connection request on these networks can be issued or not. - 5.7.1.11 If the indicated list of Mobile Network IDs is empty, the registration of mobile stations was not possible or the coverage has been lost. - 5.7.1.12 The network registration indication can be given independently of a request.
+The service primitive contains a list of Mobile Network IDs, which are usable because Mobile Termination(s) are registered with them. - 5.7.1.9 Note: the association between MT and MNID in these service primitives is an implementation matter. - 5.7.1.10 The service user is not informed on how many Mobile Terminations are available but receives only status of registered mobile network which means implicitly that connection request on these mobile networks can be issued or not. - 5.7.1.11 If the indicated list of Mobile Network IDs is empty, the registration of Mobile Terminations was not possible or the coverage has been lost. - 5.7.1.12 The mobile network registration indication can be given independently of a request.
 This feature allows indications after power-up or after loss of coverage.
-Any change on network registration can be indicated.
+Any change on mobile network registration can be indicated. - 5.7.1.13 After a successful mobile network registration, GPRS attach shall be initiated on all MTs, but the PDP context activation at least on one MT, see ANNEX H. - 5.7.1.14 If GPRS attach or PDP context activation is not successful the correct network registration has to be reported by Sa-REGISTRATION.indication.

-5.8 Service primitives for Permitted Networks
+5.8 Service primitives for Permitted Mobile Networks

-- 5.8.1.1 It is necessary to indicate a list of 'Permitted' Networks to the driver.
-This list comprises networks that are both 'available', i.e. the mobile detects their presence, and 'Allowed', i.e. a previously-stored list of networks to which the mobile is allowed to register. - 5.8.1.2 Two service primitives are provided for indication of allowed networks (see Table 7): - to request a list of permitted mobile networks and - to indicate this permitted list. - 5.8.1.3 These service primitives do not provide safe services (i.e. they are not safety relevant and have no impact on the safety protocol).
+5.8.1.1 It is necessary to indicate a list of 'Permitted' Mobile Networks to the driver.
+This list comprises mobile networks that are both 'available', i.e. the mobile detects their presence, and 'Allowed', i.e. a previously-stored list of mobile networks to which the mobile is allowed to register.